 4) Retiral Benefits and NPS Scheme

-The National Pension Scheme was launched by Indian government a few years back to facilitate linking of the pension fund with equity market for ensuring higher returns to employees.
+The National Pension Scheme was launched by Indian government a few years back to facilitate the linking of the pension fund with the equity market for ensuring higher returns to employees.
 A minimum of INR 50,000 per annum is payable by the employee to avail of this stellar scheme.
 Your organization can undertake to bear the NPS contributions of the employees as part of its retiral plan extended to eligible workers.
 Payroll tax rates 2018 as per the income tax slab adopted by Union Budget on 1st February 2018 would be applicable.

 5) Tax Withholdings

-As an employer, you have to withhold the all relevant taxes payable by an employee on account of wages receivable, bonuses enjoyed and perks availed of.
-State taxes, as applicable, also need to be deducted from overall payment for calculation of payroll expenses.
+As an employer, you have to withhold all relevant taxes payable by an employee on account of wages receivable, bonuses enjoyed and perks availed of.
+State taxes, as applicable, also need to be deducted from the overall payment for calculation of payroll expenses.
 The net payment received by your employees would be gross payment minus the taxes withheld.
 At the end of the year, you have to furnish Form 16A to each employee to give an idea of the taxes withheld.

 Why Aren't Payroll Taxes Deductible from Income When Figuring Taxable Income?

 Now that you have a fair idea of the factors that contribute towards payroll tax rates, you may be wondering why these taxes are not deducted from organizational income while figuring the taxable income.
 This is because the taxes are deposited on a monthly basis or in accordance with employee wage period in the funds of respective federal units that are responsible for overseeing particular areas.
 The provident fund, for example, is payable on the monthly basis to EPF account and the social security taxes in ESIC funds.
-Since these are mandatory contributions which an organization is legally bound to pay for employees’ benefit, these taxes don’t attract the same amount of GST (Goods and Services Tax) and income tax as applicable on other transactions.
+Since these are mandatory contributions that an organization is legally bound to pay for employees’ benefit, these taxes don’t attract the same amount of GST (Goods and Services Tax) and income tax as applicable to other transactions.

 Equipped with aforesaid information, you can now better strategize on ways to streamline the process of payroll management.
 An outsourced partner can definitely ease your organizational burden with proven and functional HR tools.